 The deeper you drill, the higher the temperature becomes.
 In The Netherlands, every kilometer the temperature increases by approximately 30 degrees, this is the temperature gradient.
 At a depth of 3 kilometers you will find water of around 100 degrees.
 Geothermal systems are open systems at depths of more than one kilometer that make use of permeable reservoir rock.

-Geothermal systems are open systems at great depths (kilometres deep) that use a permeable rock reservoir.
-They are usually doublets that consist of an extraction well and an injection well that are about 1 to 2 kilometres apart at depth.
-The heat from the hot pumped water is extracted via a heat exchanger and the cooled formation water is then injected back into the same deep layer.
-The lifespan of such a doublet is about 30 years.
-Then the layer has cooled too much to be able to supply enough heat.
+Geothermal systems are usually called doublets, which consist of an extraction well and an injection well, approximately 1 to 2 kilometers apart.
+The heat from the hot pumped-up water is extracted via a heat exchanger at the surface and the cooled formation water is then injected back into the same deep layer.
+The lifespan of such a doublet is around 30 years.

-In addition to the financial risks for the geothermal operator, there are also other risks.
-One of the biggest risks is contamination of groundwater due to leakage of the formation water.
-This water is very salty and sometimes also contains higher concentrations of radioactive minerals.
-Gas can also be drilled during drilling or unexpected high pressure may be found in the layers.
-In addition, there is a chance that earthquakes will be induced, especially if drilling near faults or in earthquake areas such as Limburg or Groningen.
-All kinds of measures can be taken to limit the impact of these risks.
-Seismic monitoring of geothermal wells is often used abroad to intervene if earthquakes start to occur.
+In addition to the financial risks, there are also other risks.
+One of the greatest risks is the pollution of groundwater through leakage of the formation water.
+During drilling, gas can also be encountered, or a high pressure can unexpectedly be found in the drilled layer.
+In addition, there is a chance that earthquakes will be induced, especially when drilling near fractures or in seismic areas or when water is injected under high pressure.